 That said, with a little large scale and some accurate pre-forming, the laying of the corrugations was fairly straightforward – all based on halves.
 Laying crenelations across these were fiddly in low light, and had I realised they would be angle bisecting squares later then I think I could have been more accurate. [more of this post…]

-When I first saw this model, folded with elegance, playfulness (in outrageous colours) and joy by Sipho Mabona, I wanted to try it myself: Designed recently and soon I hope to be included in a book so I can purchase the diagrams, I stumbled across a video tutorial and had to have a go.
+Designed recently and soon I hope to be included in a book so I can purchase the diagrams, I stumbled across a video tutorial and had to have a go.
 Used as WTF#6, I first folded it in white, then decided to give my newly purchased VOG paper a go.

-I realised I have not done many fish as of yet, so this little beauty will suffice as a piscean addition to the growing collection: It is a Carp, but has shark-like lines also – good strong pectoral fins, delicious looking dorsal fin and strong tail flukes, with a little more paper mangling I am sure I could craft a lovely wobbeygong or gummy shark.
+It is a Carp, but has shark-like lines also – good strong pectoral fins, delicious looking dorsal fin and strong tail flukes, with a little more paper mangling I am sure I could craft a lovely wobbeygong or gummy shark.
 I am happy with my first fold however.

 With all that is going on around us – CARPe-Deium 😛

 You can have a try for yourself: http://www.youtube.com/watch?v=ZgeD2uGQqPA